 It helped me a great deal to understand that I’m not just me, but the sum of all those parts.
 We bring a fun and vibrant show to Broadway, so now and then!
 But bringing them to life like that big fat aunty with her apron holding an iced pie in front of me, inviting me to eat it made them more relatable.
 IFS has helped me a lot through the years.

-But sometimes, you need to listen to your demons, and there are also times to turn deaf ears on them when it is better to listen to your core self.
+But sometimes, you need to listen to your demons, and there are also times to turn deaf ears to them when it is better to listen to your core self.
 That part of you always knows what to do and acknowledges all those parts that tell you that it’s dangerous to do the sensible thing (like asking for help).
 It’s funny how it works with decision-making.
 Once you know it, you can’t unknow it.
 And it also feels okay immediately.

 5. Accept the flaws

 Self-acceptance is about seeing the spots and being okay with the flaws.
-What we often do is to look over all the parts that are beautiful, wise, and brilliant and smother them with a thick, dark blanket of critical, perfectionistic stories told by the darker parts inside.
+What we often do is look over all the parts that are beautiful, wise, and brilliant and smother them with a thick, dark blanket of critical, perfectionistic stories told by the darker parts inside.
 It’s a blanket that blocks all your life’s light.
 In short: we listen way too much to those loud screaming parts, while instead if we tweak our ears a little, we also hear those whispers of love and acceptance.

 All parts need to be acknowledged, even when you don’t like them.
 Like the sweet aunty, she has an evil twin sister: Pissy Aunty.
 She doesn’t like the pies her sister bakes.
 On the contrary, she always talks about how bad I am for eating them.
 She wears a black dress with a stiff white collar around her neck, and her wrinkled face stares at me as if she’s about to put me in the naughty corner.
-I’m mean: hello!
+I mean: hello!
 I’m grown up now.
 Can you lighten up a bit, please?

 Pissy Aunty constantly nags about my weight, body, clothes, and ‘funny remarks’ –, everything I am, do, or have.
 It’s never good enough.